 The Los Angeles Live Steamers Railroad Museum is located at the northwest corner of the park.
 This railroad is an even smaller scale than the GPS Railroad.
 It’s an ⅛ th scale of a standard railroad with only 7 ½ inches between rails.
 Everything from the landscaping to the track to the trains are built and maintained by members of the museum.
 There are several types of locomotives including electric, steam, and diesel so each time you visit you could be pulled by a different train!

 Railroad open Sundays.
-Tickets suggested donation of $3.
+Tickets are a donation of $3.

 Story Time: The first time I visited this museum, my friend Molly and I accidentally broke in.
 It was closed, but the gate was open, so we went exploring.
 We walked all around the tracks until getting caught by some of the guys working there, who very kindly asked us to leave.
 We did get to walk around long enough that we got to see some of the incredible details the members of the museum have put into the tracks that wouldn’t normally be seen from the train.